-It is very difficult choosing which physician to see when you are suffering from chronic pain.
+It is very difficult choosing which physician to see when you are suffering from acute and chronic pain.
 Should you see a pain doctor, a surgeon, a neurologist, a chiropractor, a naturopath, an acupuncturist?
 The choices and options are bewildering!
-If you choose to see Dr. Attaman, you will find a physician that will thoroughly examine your case, and suggest treatment options for you that will draw from every specialty of medicine.
-Generally Dr. Attaman likes to try conservative treatment options such as physical therapy before invasive options such as pain reducing injections and surgery.
+If you choose to see Dr. Attaman, you will find a physician who will thoroughly examine your case and suggest treatment options for you that will draw from every specialty of medicine.
+Generally Dr. Attaman likes to try conservative treatment options such as physical therapy before invasive options such as regenerative procedures, pain-reducing injections and surgery.
 Therefore if massage therapy is best for your condition, that will be offered.
 If Dr. Attaman thinks you require surgery, you will be referred to the best surgeons in the state.

 In addition, he has had extensive training in integrative and “alternative” medicine.
 He has trained extensively with some of the most prominent alternative medicine physicians, including Dr. Joseph Mercola (naturopathic medicine), Dr. Dietrich Klinghardt (neural therapy), and late Dr. Thomas Dorman (prolotherapy).
 Dr. Attaman’s goal as your physician is to offer you the best of both conventional and alternative medicine for a truly integrative approach to your pain issues.

 Education and Training

 1997-2002 - Chicago College of Osteopathic Medicine, Doctor of Osteopathic Medicine